The 9 best compound exercises for strength and muscle growth

 2. Deadlift

-What they work: Hamstrings, lower back, glutes, hip flexors and core.
+Targets: Hamstrings, lower back, glutes, hip flexors and core

 'Deadlifts are one of those compound strength exercises that many people are just not sure about.
 From a young age, many of us are taught that bending while lifting is bad.
 So, from a beginner’s perspective, they can look like injuries waiting to happen.
-However, the correct technique involves keeping your back straight throughout the whole exercise.'
+However, the correct technique involves keeping your back straight throughout the whole exercise,' says Davies

 'Once you have got the form correct, deadlifts are more likely to help prevent injuries than create them.
 They’re incredibly useful for targeting the weaker areas of your posterior chain and they will really help you to make great strides in reaching your strength goals.'